cptanalatriste/aco-acs-tsp/README.md

 **This project depends on the Isula Framework**.
 You need to download first the Isula Framework Project available on this Github Repository: https://github.com/cptanalatriste/isula

-This project also depends on some components on our Ant System implementation.
+This project also depends on some components of our Ant System implementation.
 The `aco-tsp` project that contains them is available on this Github Repository: https://github.com/cptanalatriste/aco-tsp

 Keep in mind that several file and folder locations were configured on the `AcoAcsTspWithIsula.java` file.
 You need to set values according to your environment in order to avoid a `FileNotFoundException`.